Located in the tropics, that helps to create many unique drinks in Vietnam that you may not find elsewhere.

 Vietnamese ginger tea contains a variety of ingredients.
 Besides ginger, there are oranges, lemons, licorice, salt, salted plum, and sugar or honey.
 Lots of things, right?

-A cup of ginger tea costs from 25,000 VND to 40,000 VND, depending on different coffee shops in Vietnam.
+A cup of ginger tea in Vietnam costs from 25,000 VND to 40,000 VND, depending on different cafes.

 With thousands of drinks in Vietnam, Vietnamdrive only selects typical beverages to introduce to you.
-We choose them according to the criteria of popularity and culture of these drinks to include in the article.
+We choose them according to the criteria of popularity and culture.

 Never miss the opportunity to enjoy some of these drinks when coming to Vietnam!